The

 The workload increased by requiring an additional count of 3,500 parts per year.
 But examine the workload.
 Cycle counting should be done every day.
 If your operation works five days a week, 52 weeks a year, you work 260 days a year.
 If cycle counting 14,000 parts is divided by 260 days, you count 54 parts per day.
 If your stockroom is this size, you probably have three attendants, one per shift.
 Dividing by three brings the count to 18 parts per person per day.

-the same time.
+When you do a physical inventory, you count all items at the same time.
 Some bins are full and some are empty.
-On average, they’re half-full.
-Therefore, you count an average volume of
+On average, theyre half-full.
+Therefore, you count an average volume of inventory items.

 When you cycle count, even though you count some items more than once a year, you can choose when you do the count.
 Count when the bin is at or near empty.
 Count accuracy goes up and the workload goes way down when you count the empty bin.
 And, think of this: After completing a count, the cause of the error is resolved, so subsequent counts are simple.
 The workload goes down.
 Also, consider that there are real savings in the cycle count system since the facility is not shut down during the count.

-Here’s a list of trigger points to do the cycle count.
+Heres a list of trigger points to do the cycle count.
 These save time, money and minimize inconvenience to the operation:

 1) Count when the bin record shows empty.

-2) Count at the reorder point (that also verifies
+2) Count at the reorder point (that also verifies the need for the order).

 3) Count on off shifts when no receipts are processed.

-4) Count in the early morning just after the
+4) Count in the early morning just after the inventory system is updated and parts arent pulled for the days operations.

-5) Count when a bin record shows “less than
+5) Count when a bin record shows less than needed for an upcoming job.

-6) Count “C” items at the slow point of the year.
+6) Count C items at the slow point of the year.

 Selling the benefits

-it’s finally time to correct the inventory bin record.
+After going through this and finding the errors, its finally time to correct the inventory bin record.
 Accountants may not like this because you change the value of your assets, but a variance account handles this.
+And, you discontinue taking physical inventory.

-Generally speaking, you’ll need to verify to your auditors that the cycle counting procedures are
+Generally speaking, youll need to verify to your auditors that the cycle counting procedures are better than the physical.
+It usually takes two cycles to establish credibility.
+Youll be able to show that cycle counting:

 1) Eliminates taking physical inventory.

-2) Assures timely detection and correction of
+2) Assures timely detection and correction of inventory errors.

 3) Stresses problem solving.